HuaweiCloudDeveloper/spark-image/README.md

 - **Ease of Use**: Provides high-level APIs (such as DataFrame and Dataset) and an interactive shell (Spark Shell), supporting multi-language programming.
 - **Fault Tolerance Mechanism**: Based on the Lineage fault tolerance and checkpoint mechanism of RDDs (Resilient Distributed Datasets), it ensures data reliability.

-The open-source image product [**Spark Distributed Computing Engine**](https://marketplace.huaweicloud.com/intl/hidden/contents/bfab1544-a53b-4b72-8616-577993465729) provided by this project has pre-installed Spark version 3.4.4 and its related operating environment, and provides deployment templates.
+The open-source image product [**Spark Distributed Computing Engine**](https://marketplace.huaweicloud.com/intl/hidden/contents/bfab1544-a53b-4b72-8616-577993465729) provided by this project has pre-installed Spark and its related operating environment, and provides deployment templates.
 Come and refer to the usage guide to easily start an efficient "out-of-the-box" experience!

 > **System requirements are as follows:**
 > - CPU: 2vCPUs or higher